 In need of help?
-Come to our Advice Centre to talk to welfare, education and careers advisers, counsellors and the work experience team.
+Come to our Advice Centre to talk to one of our student support advisers, careers advisers or counsellors.
 All our advice services are available to you if you're a current student at Merton College.
-If you're not a student, you can still get education advice.
-All advice is free.

 You can talk to our welfare advisers for confidential and impartial advice as well as help with practical problems.
 We advise many students every year with these common issues: